DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/bundle/README.md

 ## Interoperating with other systems

-You can use the `/generate_jwt` endpoint to encrypt a JWT, and then use an external system to decrypt it.
+You can use the `/generate_jwt` endpoint to encrypt a JWT, and then use an external system to decrypt it (For example, https://dinochiesa.github.io/jwt).
 Likewise with `/generate_jwe`.
 To decrypt, you will need to provide the private key to the external system.
 Get it with this request:

 ```
 curl -i https://${my_endpoint}/encrypted-jwt-java/private_key